DBT Mindfulness Exercises: Skiing Guided Imagery

 Therapists who teach DBT might consider using this exercise during modules on emotion regulation or distress tolerance.
 It can be effective as a mindfulness exercise DBT groups, or as an individual exercise for members to practice on their own.
 The language adapts easily for different ages, including adolescents.
 Many clients find it a gentle entry point to mindfulness practice.

-I hope you find that this guided imagery offers a fresh approach to building emotional awareness and resilience.
+I hope you find that this guided imagery offers a fresh and meaningful way to connect with your emotions—and move through life with greater clarity, calm, and intention.

 Kenny Levine